-So, the first step to begin with should be researching about your customer/consumer.
+So, the first step, to begin with, should be researching your customer/consumer.
 Understand their online behavior, search out their online ghettos, and involve yourself in their online communities.

-Much like in offline channels, your target audience also have networking communities, groups, social media etc. where they get together, discuss, learn, share and/or just talk.
+Much like in offline channels, your target audience also has networking communities, groups, social media etc. where they get together, discuss, learn, share and/or just talk.